jayson-garrison/ML-Naive-Bayes/README.md

 - Analyzed the impact of algorithmic efficiency in the context of large data processing
 - Utilized NumPy to handle large arrays of data

+### Typesetting

+- Reported important information regarding this project in LaTeX
+- Mathematical typesetting
+- Algorithmic typesetting
+- Utilization of figures
+- Usage of offical documentation